sethetter/seth.computer/content/_index.md

 # Hello!
 I'm Seth

-I am a Wichita, KS based software engineer with a focus on community and civic tech.
-I am currently an Engineering Lead at
-<a href="https://adhoc.team" title="Ad Hoc">Ad Hoc</a>.
-I also help
-organize the Wichita developers community group,
-<a href="https://devict.org" title="devICT">devICT</a>.
+I am a Kansas based software engineer with a focus on community and [civic technology](https://en.wikipedia.org/wiki/Civic_technology).
+I am currently an Engineering Lead at <a href="https://adhoc.team" title="Ad Hoc">Ad Hoc</a>.
+I also founded and help organize organize the Wichita developers community group, <a href="https://devict.org" title="devICT">devICT</a>.

-I believe technology has the potential to change our world in powerful and positive ways.
-It is my goal to help make that happen and to empower others to do the same.
+Technology has and continues to shape our world in powerful ways.
+It is my goal to help bend that change towards the good while inspiring and empowering others to do the same.